Throwback Video Thursday: Jim Ryun

 Jim Ryun (Track & Field) 1965-69

-When one mentions Kansas track and field it is hard not to hear the name Jim Ryun shortly afterwards.
-The Wichita, Kan. native burst onto the collegiate scene after becoming the first high school runner to achieve a four-minute Mile.
+When one mentions Kansas track & field it is hard not to hear the name Jim Ryun shortly afterwards.
+The Wichita, Kan. native burst onto the collegiate scene after becoming the first high school runner to break the 4 minute Mile.
 Ryun's prowess grew during his time at KU as he continued to set records and in the process make a name for himself in the sport on an international stage.
 Ryun competed in a total of three different Olympic Games, winning a 1500m silver medal in 1968 at Mexico City.
 All in all the Jayhawk turned international athletic marvel set a total of five world records during his illustrious career.

 Continue reading at: kuathletics.com